oscdoctest/Qi-Docs/docs/Quick_Start.rst

 Qi supports a wide variety of property types, including simple types like integers, strings and floats and complex types like lists, arrays and enumerations.
 Properties can be of any complex QiType.
-For additional information, including a detailed list of supported data types, refer to QiTypes.
+For additional information, including a detailed list of supported data types, refer to :ref:`Qi_Types_topic`.

 To create a  QiType in .NET, use the .NET Qi libraries QiTypeBuilder.